mariadb-joecotellese/MaxScale/Documentation/Routers/Diff.md

 ### Running Diff

+Diff is controlled using a number of module commands.

-#### Prepare
+#### Create
+Syntax: `create new-service existing-service used-server new-server`

+Where:
+- `new-service`: The name of the service using the Diff router, to be created.
+- `existing-service`: The name of an existing service in whose context the the new server is to be evaluated.
+- `used-server`: A server used by `existing-service`
+- `new-server`: The server that should be compared to `used-server`.

 ```
-usr/bin/maxctrl call command diff create DiffMyService MyService MyServer1 MariaDB_112
+maxctrl call command diff create DiffMyService MyService MyServer1 MariaDB_112
 {
     "status": "Diff service 'DiffMyService' created.
 Server 'MariaDB_112' ready to be evaluated."
 }
 ```
-With this command, preparations for comparing the server `MariaDB_112` against the server 'MyServer1' of the service `MyService` will be made.
+With this command, preparations for comparing the server `MariaDB_112` against the server `MyServer1` of the service `MyService` will be made.
 At this point it will be checked in what kind of replication relationship `MariaDB_112` is with respect to `MyServer1`.
 If the steps in [prerequisites](#prerequisites) were followed, it will be detected that